 Detailed methodology for summary and statistical analyses of the data collected in this study will be documented in a statistical analysis plan (SAP).
+The SAP will be prepared by Celerion and agreed upon with the Sponsor.
 This document may modify the plans outlined in the protocol; however, any major modifications of the primary endpoints definition and/or its analysis will also be reflected in a protocol amendment.
 Additional statistical analyses other than those described in this section may be performed if deemed appropriate.